xuankimtran/docs-1/pages/katalon-studio/docs/jira-integration.md

 <td><strong>Password/API Token</strong></td>
 <td>
 <div>
 <div>The Atlassian Cloud's API token.
-To learn more about generating API in Atlassian, you can refer to the Atlassian document here: <a href="https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/">Manage Atlassian token for your Atlassian account</a>.</div>
+To learn more about generating API in Atlassian, you can refer to the Atlassian document: <a href="https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/">Manage Atlassian token for your Atlassian account</a>.</div>
 </div>
 </td>
 </tr>